 during the coronavirus pandemic.
 Most insurers and medevac providers are

 treating the outbreak as a "known event," and your claim will be turned down

 unless you've bought a high-priced "cancel for any reason" plan.

-If the coronavirus pandemic subsides in the next few months, fall (and possibly
+If the coronavirus pandemic subsides in the next few months, fall of 2020 or

-even summer) of 2020 could be a great time for
+the first half of 2021 could be a great time for

 European travel, thanks to discounts and smaller crowds as visitors slowly